Please tell us if you are unhappy with any aspect of the care you have received.

 - We may need to share your complaint with the Commissioning Support Unit (CSU), but this will only take place when you give your written consent.

-If you are not satisfied with the result of our complaints procedure, we recommend that you contact one of the following organisations:
+If you are not satisfied with our response to your complaint, we advise you to contact one of the following organisations.

 PO Box 16738